ccb60/OA_Calculations/Recalc_OA_Parameters.md

                                                    'Morning','Afternoon',
                                                    'Evening', 'Night')))

-# Using some base R code to change column content without changing order of columns
+# Using base R code to change column content without changing order.
-# Tidyverse mutate(deletes and old column, and adds a new one, thus changing order.)
+# Tidyverse mutate() deletes an old column, and adds a new one, thus changing order.)

 focb_data$doy <- focb_data$doy2
 # datetime is already correct -- but includes minutes,